Understanding The Power of Money and Resources

 The Foundation for more than enough.

-Who will entrust you with the true riches if you have not been faithful in unrighteous wealth?
-And if you have not been faithful in another’s, who will give you that which is your own?
-Luke 16:11-12in that which is another’s, who will provide you with that which is your own?
+If then you have not been faithful in the unrighteous wealth, who will entrust to you the true riches?
+And if you have not been faithful in that which is another’s, who will give you that which is your own?
 Luke 16: 11-12

 A Divine Desire

-Dear friend, I hope all is well with you, and you are as healthy in body as you are strong in spirit.
+Dear friend, I hope all is well with you and that you are as healthy in body as you are strong in spirit.
 3 John 2-3

-Two books reveal our lives: the Bible and our checkbook.
-Let us repent by changing the way we think about money and resources.
+Two books reveal our life the bible and our checkbook.
+Let us repent by changing the way we have been thinking about money and resources.